 In addition to the online application, applicants are required to submit a signed Participant Agreement Letter (PAL).
 If you are unable to upload these documents to your application, you can email them to firstname.lastname@example.org.

-Applicants will be notified of their status by May 7, 2021.
+Applicants will be notified of their status on or before May 10, 2024.
 Space is very limited and subject to funding availability, therefore, completing the application process does NOT guarantee placement in the program.

-Due to funding restrictions, all applicants must be a U.S. citizen, national, or permanent resident to apply.
+Due to funding restrictions, all applicants must be a U.S. Citizen, U.S. National, or permanent resident to apply.

 - Benefits & Expectations